-The Yoga Institute was founded on 25th December, 1918 by the Founder Shri Yogendraji.
+The Yoga Institute was founded on 25th December, 1918 by the founder, Shri Yogendraji.
 It found a permanent base in Santacruz, Mumbai, in 1948.
-Spread over one acre of land amidst nature, with three buildings dedicated to Yogic activities, this non-profit organization has been running on its own strength for 9 decades now.
+Spread over one acre of land amidst nature, with three buildings dedicated to Yogic activities, this non-profit organization has been running on its own strength for 100 years now.
 About 2000 persons visit the Institute every day for training, and health consultations.

 His Holiness Paramhamsa Madhavadasji was born in 1798 to a Mukhopadhyaya family in Bengal.
-His childhood surroundings and parental influences inspired in him a devotional attitude and faith.
-At the tender age of 23 he left his home in search of higher pursuits whilst working as a lawyer in the courts during the British rule.
-His early association with Bhakti rituals could not satisfy the reformist concepts he was looking for so he learnt different traditions and after going around Assam, Tibet, Himalayas etc. he got an opportunity to get first-hand knowledge of technical yoga.
+His environment and his parental influences inspired in him a devotional attitude and faith.
+A lawyer in the courts during the British Raj, he left his home at the tender age of 23 in search of higher pursuits.
+His early association with Bhakti rituals could not satisfy the reformist concepts he was looking for.
+He learnt from different traditions and after traveling in Assam, Tibet, the Himalayas, etc., he was able to get a first-hand knowledge of technical yoga.

 In 1916, at the age of 118, Paramhamsa Madhavadasji was in Mumbai at Madhavbaug for a discourse where he met Yogendraji (then known as Mani).
-Since then, a strong bond developed between the teacher and student and he personally guided and trained Mani on the path of yoga.
+A strong bond developed between the teacher and student, and he personally guided and trained Mani on the path of yoga.

 Shri Yogendraji was born as Mani Haribhai Desai in 1897 in Gujarat.
-Through a chance meeting, he found his Guru, Shri Paramhamsa Madhavadasji and learnt all about yoga from him.
-With the blessings of his Guru, Yogendraji went on to spread the then secret knowledge of yoga among the masses as he felt yoga could help improve the lives of householders.
+Through a chance meeting, he found his Guru, Shri Paramhamsa Madhavadasji, and learnt all about yoga from him.
+With the blessings of his Guru, Yogendraji went on to spread what was then considered the secret knowledge of yoga among the masses, as he believed it could improve the lives of householders.

-He founded The Yoga Institute at ‘The Sands’, the residence of Dadabhai Naoroji in Versova in 1918.
-There, he cured many people from various ailments through therapeutic yoga.
-Following this, he travelled to America and founded a Yoga Institute in Harriman, New York in 1920.
-Much research work was done on the subtle physiological and psychological effects of yoga along with scientists and doctors.
+He founded The Yoga Institute at ‘The Sands’, the residence of Dadabhai Naoroji in Versova, in 1918.
+At The Sands, he used therapeutic yoga to cure various ailments.
+Later, he traveled to America and founded a Yoga Institute in Harriman, New York, in 1920.
+A lot of research work, along with doctors and scientists of repute, was carried out under his guidance on the subtle physiological and psychological effects of yoga.